karolt/OpenMiddlewareBundle/README.md

 OpenMiddlewareBundle
 ====================

-Symfony2 Bundle to work with Open Middleware from Orange Mobile Operator
+Symfony2 Bundle to work with Open Middleware API from Orange Mobile Operator